RodriAF/API_Trial/README.md

 ## Datasets

-The dataset of diabetes is from this [kaggle link](https://www.kaggle.com/datasets/rahulsah06/machine-learning-for-diabetes-with-python?resource=download)
+The dataset of diabetes used by _apli.py_ is from this [kaggle link](https://www.kaggle.com/datasets/rahulsah06/machine-learning-for-diabetes-with-python?resource=download)